 - Your template hasn’t been updated.

 - You designed your brief without thinking about the needs of the people who use it.

 Whatever the reason, underwhelming results can be frustrating.
 Just remember that you built a marketing brief template for a reason.
 You can change things as much or little as you want — as long as every change is based on market research, real results and user feedback.

 Set Yourself Up for Success With a Masterful Marketing Brief

 It’s possible to dive headfirst into your marketing campaign with no planning whatsoever, but think of the headache that would cause.
 Isn’t it much better to draft an overview of what you plan to do and accomplish?

-Don’t be mean to your future self, and don’t hinder your marketing campaign.
-Set up a brief; you’ll love yourself later.
+Don’t be mean to the future you, and don’t hinder your marketing campaign.
+Set up a brief; you’ll thank yourself later.

 In the meantime, it never hurts to have a helping hand.
 Subscribe to our newsletter for the latest and greatest marketing advice!